guga-07/G-sender/README.md

 # G-sender
-This Program helping for sending messages on gmail
+This Program helping for sending messages on gmail With Terminal

-#pip install pyfiglet
+# pip install pyfiglet

 and Run Program
 # By:Guga Namgaladze